 For now I dwell in the ways of the undead, fulfilling my duties as a Wu, the immortal guardian of one of the last of an ancient and powerful race of magicians, the Sanjiyan Unkara.
 And so shall I do until the day when I will earn back my right of final rest, either along with my beloved Pai's right of being human, or with our souls' final transmigration."

 Yakumo Fujii is just an ordinary high school kid... with a runaway mom and a missing anthropologist father and the resulting need to hold down a part-time job as a "waitress" in a gay bar.
 Then a mysterious Tibetan girl named Pai shows up, claiming that his now-dead father sent her to Yakumo to "help her become human."
 Yakumo is not inclined to believe his dad's last message, to the effect that Pai is the last of a race of three-eyed demons called the Sanjiyan Unkara... until a thief accidentally unleashes her "pet", a giant bird-monster that goes on a rampage ending in Yakumo's death.Except Pai isn't about to allow that to happen... as a third eye opens in her forehead, and Yakumo's soul is sucked out of his body and into hers, turning him into her Wu, or "undead" protector and slave.
 Now, their fates inextricably bound, Pai and Yakumo must navigate the perilous occult underworld in search of a way to change them both into true human beings... and to foil the world-conquering plots of Kaiyanwang, "Demon-Eye King" of the Sanjiyan, and his own Wu, Benares.
 Not to mention the Eleventy Zillion or so other demons and monsters seeking to gain immortality by drinking Pai's blood.Created by Yuuzo Takada, the author and artist of Blue Seed and All Purpose Cultural Catgirl Nuku Nuku, 3×3 Eyes (pronounced Sazan Aizu) ran in Young Magazine from 1987 to 2002, was collected in forty manga volumes of which nine were translated by Dark Horse Comics, and spawned an OAV series adapting the first five.
-Plans for a 2003 TV series were scotched by Japanese censorship laws.In 2009, Yuuzo revived the series, making 3×3 Eyes Gaiden: Yggdrasil no Yadorigi, in which despite the Gaiden title, it really is a sequel set 7 years after the original endingnote parallel with the time the original manga ended publication and started with this one, the series still is ongoing and details are scarce, as Yuuzo pretty much made only 3 introdutory chapters and put the series on hold, no bigger plot was introduced aside Yakumo and Pai helping a girl from her Power Incontinence, it just showed a little bit of the characters life-style now after 7 years.Although Dark Horse's official translation has been canceled, a complete scanlation project may be found on the Web.Character sheet under construction.
+Plans for a 2003 TV series were scotched by Japanese censorship laws.The anime series has become a cult classic in the US, and was a staple of anime viewing in The Nineties.
+It was dubbed twice into English.
+Streamline Pictures dubbed the original 4-episode OVA series in 1995 and released it to VHS.
+When they went out of business, Orion Pictures picked up the 3-episode sequel series and dubbed the first two episode with the same cast before they went under.
+Pioneer finally picked up both series in 2000, redubbed them with a new star-studded cast, and released them to VHS and DVD with all the episodes intact.
+All of these releases are out of print, but Pioneer's DVDs are still pretty easy to find on the second-hand DVD market.In 2009, Yuuzo revived the series, making 3×3 Eyes Gaiden: Yggdrasil no Yadorigi, in which despite the Gaiden title, it really is a sequel set 7 years after the original endingnote parallel with the time the original manga ended publication and started with this one, the series still is ongoing and details are scarce, as Yuuzo pretty much made only 3 introdutory chapters and put the series on hold, no bigger plot was introduced aside Yakumo and Pai helping a girl from her Power Incontinence, it just showed a little bit of the characters life-style now after 7 years.Although Dark Horse's official translation has been canceled, a complete scanlation project may be found on the Web.Character sheet under construction.

 3×3 Eyes provides examples of the following tropes: